zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

 ## Unit Testing

-These tools are dime a dozen too, and they mostly do similar things.
+These tools are dime a dozen, too, and they mostly do similar things.
 I pick whichever is available and works for the project at hand.

 * [Cucumber](https://cucumber.io): I use this to write BDD tests.